 In rare cases, local allergies to tape, suture material and glues, blood products, topical preparations or injected agents have been reported.
 Serious systemic reactions including shock (anaphylaxis) may occur in response to drugs used during surgery and prescription medicines.
 Allergic reactions may require additional treatment.
-It is important to notify Dr. Brown of any previous allergic reactions.
+It is important to notify Dr. Brown and/or Master Aesthetician of any previous allergic reactions.